No one plans to be in an accident. It happens so quickly that it can be hard to figure out what to do at that moment if you don’t already know.

 Most people reach out for help after an accident and find out too late what they should have done.
 We don’t want that to happen to you!
 We want everyone to be prepared—just in case.

-We’d like to share some important information about what you need to do if you find yourself in this situation to give yourself the best shot at getting the compensation you deserve.
+We’d like to share 8 tips in case you are involved in a car accident to give yourself the best shot at getting the compensation you deserve.

-10 ways to protect yourself if you are in a car accident.
+8 ways to protect yourself if you are involved in a car accident.